syncfusion-content/xamarin-docs/Xamarin/Button/Customization.md

 ---
 layout: post
-title: Customization in Xamarin Button control | Syncfusion
+title: Customization in Xamarin Button control | Syncfusion®
-description: Learn here all about Customization support in Syncfusion Xamarin Button (SfButton) control and more.
+description: Learn here all about Customization support in Syncfusion® Xamarin Button (SfButton) control and more.
 platform: xamarin
 control: sfbutton
 documentation: ug